How to Fix a Toilet that Bubbles/Gurgles When Flushed

 4. Call a Plumber

-Experience is everything, and that is why your plumber will charge you upwards of $150 to fix the problem for you.
-The plumber has experienced such problems before and has many tools that you might not have at your disposal and it makes sense to bring one onboard if you can’t seem to resolve the problem on your own
+Experience is everything, so your plumber will charge you upwards of $150 to fix the problem.
+The plumber has experienced such issues before and has many tools that you might not have at your disposal, and it makes sense to bring one on board if you can’t seem to resolve the problem on your own.

 Conclusion

 A toilet that bubbles when flushed can be an easy thing to fix or a complicated one.
 It can also deteriorate into a nightmare if left unfixed.
-The best thing is therefore to fix a bubbling toilet as soon as you detect the problem or you when you detect your other house drains gurgling when the toilet is flushed.
+Therefore, The best thing is to fix a bubbling toilet as soon as you detect the problem or when your other house drains are gurgling when the toilet is flushed.

 FAQs

-The toilet drain and the bathtub drain are connected to the main house drain.
-If the main house drain is clogged, the waste is trapped in the drainpipes hence building up pressure.
-When you flush your toilet, the trapped water air and water backs up through the bathtub or other drains in the house.
+The toilet and bathtub drain is connected to the main house drain.
+If the main house drain is clogged, the waste is trapped in the drainpipes, building up pressure.
+When you flush your toilet, the trapped water air and water back up through the bathtub or other drains in the house.
 Sometimes you can also hear the bathtub drain gurgling when you flush the toilet.

 2. Can you flush broken glass down the toilet?

-No. Broken glasses cannot be siphoned by the toilet, and even if they are siphoned they would clog the toilet at the trap or further down in the drainpipe.
-That will end up being a very expensive repair.
+No. Broken glasses cannot be siphoned by the toilet, and even if they are siphoned, they will clog the toilet at the trap or further down in the drainpipe.
+That will end up being a costly repair.

 3. Can you flush drinks down the toilet?

 Yes.
-Drinks are liquids and can therefore flow down the toilet drain easily without clogging it.
-The drink should however be flushed without broken glasses or crashed cans.
+Drinks are liquids and can flow down the toilet drain easily without clogging.
+The drink should, however, be flushed without broken glasses or crushed cans.
 These will surely clog the toilet.

 4. Why is my toilet tank bubbling after flushing?

-Bubbles in the toilet tank are a sign of presence of air in the toilet water lines.
+Bubbles in the toilet tank indicate air in the water lines.
 This is also characterized by a sputtering sound as the toilet refills.
-To remove the air in the lines, flush the toilet repeatedly until all the air comes out.
+To remove the air in the pipes, flush the toilet repeatedly until all the air comes out.

 5. Why is my toilet bubbling and won’t flush?

-The toilet is clogged either close to the toilet drain opening or a little further down in the drain which works against the siphoning action of the toilet.
-Try using a plunger to unclog the toilet and if unsuccessful upgrade to a toilet auger/snake.
+The toilet is clogged either close to the toilet drain opening or a little further down in the drain, which works against the siphoning action of the toilet.
+Try using a plunger to unclog the toilet; if unsuccessful, upgrade to a toilet auger/snake.